 COVID in a co-worker:

-- Co-worker who tests positive for COVID-19 may not return to work for 14 days after the onset of symptoms and be symptom- and fever-free for 24 hours without using fever-reducing medications.
+- Co-workers who test positive for COVID-19 may not return to work for 14 days after the onset of symptoms and be symptom- and fever-free for 24 hours without using fever-reducing medications.

 - Any co-worker who is ill is mandated to stay at home until he/she feels better and is symptom- and fever-free for 24 hours without using fever-reducing medications.

 We offer both Polymerase Chain Reaction (PCR) and rapid COVID-19 antigen testing by on-campus trained nurses.
-In compliance with Centers for Medicare and Medicaid Services and state DOH protocols, testing is conducted when an individual is experiencing symptoms, possible exposure or in accordance with the county’s positivity rate.
+In compliance with Centers for Medicare and Medicaid Services and state DOH protocols, testing is conducted when an individual is experiencing symptoms or has had possible exposure.
 Residents and staff are notified directly if they will be included in any testing.
 Then upon receipt of results, we will inform individually any staff, residents and their families whose tests are positive, as we have in the past.

 If any campus-acquired cases occur, our team will contact trace to determine in which area(s) to test and temporarily suspend visitation during the surveillance period.
-These are guidelines from the Pennsylvania and Maryland Departments of Health for everyone’s welfare.
+These are guidelines from the Pennsylvania Department of Health for everyone’s welfare.
 We will continue to keep families informed of any visitation changes through our visitation page and email in our resident database.

 What are you doing to reduce or kill germs on campus?